morikeli/smart-scheduler/README.md

   - Once all the packages have been installed, type `python manage.py runserver` or `python3 manage.py runserver`.
 You can view the website on your browser using the link `http://127.0.0.1:8000`.

 ### Issues
-#### Feel free to report any issues encountered or provide your feedback
+ Feel free to report any issues encountered (create an issue using the `Issues` tab or provide your feedback through the `Discussions` tab.
+Your feedback is highly appreciated.

 ### Buy me coffee
+##### Fun fact!
   I need coffee to survive.
 It's like my liquid superhero serum.
-Be a hero today by appreciating the effort put in developing the project by [buying me coffee today!](https://www.buymeacoffee.com/keli.io)
+Be a hero today!
+  Appreciate the effort put in developing the project by [buying me coffee today!](https://www.buymeacoffee.com/keli.io) 😁